National Museum (Malaysia): Design and construction

 Construction of the new National Museum began in 1959 and was completed in 1963.
 The museum was officially inaugurated on 31 August 1963 by Tuanku Syed Putra Ibni al-Marhum Syed Hassan Jamalullail, the 3rd Yang di-Pertuan Agong.

-The museum's design was conceived by architect Ho Kok Hoe, drawing inspiration from the architecture of Malay royal palaces and traditional Malay vernacular architecture.
-The design included provisions for exhibition and activity spaces.
-The entrance features large mosaic murals depicting the country's history and culture, while the floor of the central section of the main building is adorned with special tiles gifted by the government of Pakistan.
-UNESCO also facilitated consultancies by museum experts from various international museums.
+The museum was designed by architect Ho Kok Hoe, who was inspired by the architecture of the Malay royal palaces and vernacular Malay architecture.
+The design incorporated the need for exhibition and activity spaces.
+The large mosaic murals spanning the entrance depict the history and culture of the country.
+The floor of the central section of the main building is decorated with special tiles which were gifts from the government of Pakistan.
+In addition, UNESCO facilitated consultancies by museum experts from other museums around the world.

 On 4 April 1996, the building was gazetted under the Antiquities Act 169/1976 as an ancient monument and historical site.

 Museum Volunteer Malaysia (MVM)

 With the support of the Department of National Museums, cultural and history enthusiasts residing in the greater Kuala Lumpur area formed a group of volunteer museum tour guides in 2007 to accommodate the growing number of international tourists.
 At any time, between 20 and 100 volunteers of many nationalities provide tours in English, Korean, Japanese, and French.
 A related group was established for Malaysian visitors, operating primarily on weekends.

 MVM also promotes Malaysian cultural and historical heritage in schools and organizing tours for members to places around Kuala Lumpur and Malaysia, such as a visit to Kuala Kangsar and Georgetown, Kuala Gandah Elephant Sanctuary, Royal Selangor in Setapak and celebrating the Hari Moyang in the Hma' Meri Orang Asli village in Pulau Carey.
 The group also organizes talks and classes about the cultural and historical heritage of the country.

 In 2009, MVM organized the "Jom Main" Exhibition with the collaboration of National Museum, which revisits traditional games that children in Malaysia used to play.